Security risks of cloud migration

 - The top three cloud providers — AWS, Microsoft and Google — offer equivalent services for most use cases.

-- Niche cloud providers exist who can support use cases and may offer competitive pricing or other differentiators.
+- Niche cloud providers exist that can support use cases and may offer competitive pricing or other differentiators.

-- Many companies adopt a multi-cloud approach, deploying different workloads to different cloud providers depending on the cost and suitability of their technical solution.
+- Many companies adopt a multi-cloud approach, deploying different workloads to different cloud providers based on cost and technical suitability.

 Security risks of cloud migration

-Cloud migration requires careful planning because it is vulnerable to several attacks.
-During migration, sensitive data is transferred, making it vulnerable to attack.
+Cloud migration requires careful planning because it is vulnerable to several types of attacks.
+During migration, sensitive data is transferred, making it susceptible to attack.
 In addition, at various stages of a migration project, attackers can gain access to unsecured dev, test or production environments.

 Plan cloud migration efforts in anticipation of the following threats:

-- API vulnerabilities: application programming interfaces (APIs) act as communication channels between environments.
-APIs must be secured at all stages of the cloud migration process.
+- API vulnerabilities: Application programming interfaces (APIs) act as communication channels between environments.
+APIs must be secured throughout the cloud migration process.

-- Blind spots: moving to the cloud means giving up control of some aspects of your operation.
+- Blind spots: Transitioning to the cloud means relinquishing control over certain aspects of your operation.
 Before migrating, check what security your cloud provider offers and how to complement it with third-party security solutions.

-- Uncontrolled growth: cloud migration is not a one-time process.
+- Uncontrolled growth: Cloud migration is not a one-time process.
 After migrating applications to the cloud, the organization will likely add more resources, consume new cloud services and add more applications.
 It is very common to start using additional SaaS applications once they are already running in the cloud.
-These new services and applications must be properly secured, creating a major operational challenge.
+These new services and applications must be adequately secured, creating a significant operational challenge.

-- Data loss: cloud migration involves data transfer.
-It is essential to ensure that data is backed up in case of errors in the migration process.
+- Data loss: Cloud migration involves data transfer.
+It is essential to back up in case of errors in the migration process.
 All data transfer occurs over encrypted channels, with careful management of encryption keys.

 5 ways to mitigate cloud migration security risks